corgi-in-tights/corgi-in-tights/README.md

 ## notable accomplishments ##
 - tried to found a non-profit
 - tried to participate in atleast one hackathon
-- tried to build a coilgun
+- tried to build a coilgun (failed and didnt even start)
 - tried to make and publish a board game
-- "if engineering doesnt work out, maybe social engineering will"
 - apparently has 28 hours of free time a day

 thanks for reading my README.md